kabilar/sciops-demo-workflow-1/README.md

 + Kilosort processing
     + Now the workflow will trigger Kilosort 2.5 to analyze your dataset with default parameters.
-    + When your data is processed you will see an entry in the ephys.WaveformSet table within DataJoint LabBook.
+    + When your data is processed you will see an entry in the `ephys.CuratedClustering.Unit` and `ephys.WaveformSet` tables within DataJoint LabBook.

 + Data exploration and visualization
     + Log in to the [DataJoint Jupyter environment](https://jupyter.datajoint.io/)